sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

 ```

-- range1, range2 .. represent min and max values in nano seconds
+- range1, range2 .. are latency ranges representing min and max values in nano seconds. ex:- range1 as 0-1024, range2 as 1025-4096 e.t.c

 ### 3.6.4 Sample Workflow